WillKWL/2023_IMI_BIGDataAIHUB/Task1/README.md

 ## 3) Data preparation

 - Text processing to address data quality issues
-  - Remove non-english characters, e.g. Иван
+  - Remove non-English characters, e.g. Иван
-  - Remove punctuation and spaces between characters as we can assume delimiter has to be a space or underscore or hyphen
+  - Remove punctuation and spaces between characters as we can assume the delimiter has to be a space or underscore or hyphen
   - Use only lowercase characters
 - Final output
   - Each name becomes a continuous string of characters, which is then converted into a list of 3-gram tokens